 Students are required to put in at least twelve hours of lab time on premises in the month following their workshop.
-Most Friday afternoons from 12pm – 6pm are available for lab time and Monday morning after the schedule Certificate course weekend.
+Most Friday afternoons from 12pm – 6pm are available for lab time and Monday morning after each scheduled core course weekend.

 Students are encouraged to take advantage of the Friday afternoon time slots as there is no additional charge for putting in extra hours on practicing and perfecting their skills.
 If necessary, arrange your schedule with the instructor to achieve this lab requirement.